A delicious mix of seasonal greens, beans and vegetables cooked in a signature green masala; Surti Undhiyu is addictive!

 Undhiyu was traditionally made in an upside down clay pot, mixing seasonal greens and vegetables with spices and flavorful garlic greens.
 That is where the dish derives it's name, overturned meaning Undhu/उन्धू /ઊંધું in Gujarati.

-There are several versions of Undhiyu.
-Though it is from Gujarat, every part of the state has their own version.
+Though Undhiyu is from Gujarat, every part of the state has their own version.
 From addition of red chili and turmeric to the one with stuffed vegetables, there are a lot of variations.

 This version is the one that we have had for years.
 It is an heirloom recipe passed down from my grandmother to my mother and me.
 I have made it numerous times with her and now make it for my friends and family.